 The impact of utilization of the campus food pantry on their health, nutrition, cooking confidence, time management and academic performance.

-This report provides a top level descriptive analysis of each question in the survey for CSU, Northridge respondents only.
 Researchers and campus staff are encouraged to review the information in this analysis to formulate additional research questions and hypotheses.
-To view trends for all campuses combined, see the Full study analysis webpage (link).

 Disclaimer on Missing Data: Students were allowed to select answers such as “Prefer not to answer” or “I don’t know” as responses to every question asked.
 These answers were then converted to missing values, denoted as NA, and this is the cause of the missing data for certain questions (not 100% of respondents reporting).
 The total number of non-missing responses (and percentage of the total data) are provided for each question.